5genesis/Dispatcher/README.md

 ### Config file and installation

-The Dispatcher needs to be configured properly before it is deployed.
-For that a simplified configuration file is offered: `dispatcher.conf`, which will have to be edited and adapted.
+The Dispatcher needs to be configured properly before the containers are built.
+For that, a simplified configuration file is offered: `dispatcher.conf`, which will have to be edited and adapted.
 The file should contain information of all the modules the Dispatcher forwards information to (validator, mano, elcm, result_catalog, etc.) and how to do it.
 For each module, a new enabler will be added in the Dispatcher.
 It uses the following format:

     [module_name]